Abhijeetbyte/Collatz-conjecture/README.md

 ```

 #
  We are in the loop, and the lowest number in one.
 Every positive integer, if you apply these rules,
- will eventually end up in the four, two, one loop.</br>
+ will eventually end up in the 4, 2, 1 loop.</br>
  and the number you get are called **hailstone numbers**, beacuse they go up and down like hailstones

- ` Press Enter to See the loop & Plotted graph`
+ `Press enter to see the graph & loop`
 #
 ![Plotted Graph](pyplot.png)
 #